SmartEnergySolutions/STROMDAO_EAF_Tutorial/public/lesson_5.md

         }
     }));
 ```
-    -   `seller1` acts as a balancing point by delivering electricity to and from `bigbalancer`.
-Each balancing point must be balanced at each billing period to be settled validly.

 3.  **Definition of the Power Purchase Agreement:**
+    -   An electricity supply contract between the seller and buyer is defined. `seller1` commits to delivering a specific amount of electricity to `buyer1`.

 ```javascript
     result.rules.push(await eaf_node.call("contract.add",{
         assetId: "seller1",